tmtk75/hands-on-t3stack-k3s/HANDS-ON.md

 ```
 Open http://localhost:9981/ if it's ready (`1/1`).

-You'lil see "Internal Server Error".
+You'll see "Internal Server Error".
 Let's identify the reason by seeing the logs.

 ```